Skip to main content

 Recipe

-From your Auth0 application's dashboard, click Action in the sidenav and choose Flows.
+From your Auth0 dashboard, click Actions in the sidebar and choose Triggers.

 exports.onExecutePostLogin = async (event, api) => {